When Can I Switch From Medicare Advantage To Medicare Supplement Insurance?

 Find out when they are, and what steps to take to ensure you get the right coverage for you.

 When Can I Change Medicare Plans?

-You may also switch from Medicare Advantage to Original Medicare during the Medicare Advantage Disenrollment Period, which runs from January 1st to February 14th each year.
+You may also switch from Medicare Advantage to Original Medicare (and a Medicare Part D prescription drug plan, if you want one) during the Medicare Advantage Open Enrollment Period, which runs from January 1st to March 31st each year.